GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: GICDM

-Assuming that a generated sample $x^g_j$ is drawn from the same distribution as the real samples, it should exhibit the same spatial properties as the real data.
-In particular, its average neighbor distance should match that of the real samples: $\mu^{g,eq}_j \approx \overline{\mu^{r,eq}}$.
-Therefore, for all $i, j$,
+Assuming that a generated sample $x^g_j$ is drawn from the same distribution as the real samples, we require it to exhibit the same spatial properties as the real data.
+In particular, its average neighbor distance must match that of the real samples: $|\mu^{g,eq}_j - \overline{\mu^{r,eq}}| < \epsilon$.
+By enforcing exact equality at the theoretical equilibrium $\mu^{g,eq}_j = \overline{\mu^{r,eq}}$, we can write for all $i, j$,